-Join the Remove Invasive Plants (RiP) volunteer group and support hands-on plants removal, education and surveys/mapping.
+Join the Remove Invasive Plants (RiP) volunteers and support hands-on plants removal, education and surveys/mapping.
+RIP Volunteers:

-- Work in small neighborhood sites where 90-100 percent removal of all invasive plants is an achievable goal; help educate neighbors.
+- Work in small neighborhood sites where 90 percent removal of all invasive plants is an achievable goal.

 - Slow the spread of invasive plants in target areas by cutting vines back from trees and removing seed and fruit from select species.